gtqite/cbecc-com_scripts/README.md

 - [Pandas](https://pandas.pydata.org/getpandas.html)

 ### Python Tutorials
+The scripts are all usable without any understanding of how to write code.

 It is recommended to have basic python skills to understand and modify any of the scripts.
-There are many basic python tutorials available online and sny of them should give you enough knowledge for these scripts.
+There are many basic python tutorials available online and any of them should give you enough knowledge for these scripts.

 At minimum, know how to do the following:
 - Data Types (string, number, list, dictionary)